Rhythm

 The basic recurring unit of time in music is beat.
 A beat is the physical part of the music that makes us tap our toe, clap our hands or move our body.
 Beats form the background against which a composer or musician place notes of varying length.
 Expression is felt right away by rhythm.
 How we hear the beat can tell us if a piece of music is a march, a dance, a forceful powerful gesture or a gentle flowing elegance.

 An accent is when a note or group of notes are emphasized or played more loudly then notes around it.
 An accent can be felt or heard.
 A sound can be emphasized, (or accented) by being held longer , by being higher in pitch than nearby notes or simply played stronger (or louder) than surrounding notes.
 The most straightforward way to play an accent is to alternate between one accented count and one unaccented count.
 A strong beat followed by a weak beat.
-ONE – two, ONE – two
+ONE – two, ONE – two.

 A group of beats that are defined by patterns of strong and weak pulses is called meter.
 Meter can be felt or heard.
 It is when a strong accented beat (usually the ONE or first beat of the pattern) is followed by one or more weaker beats.
 This forms a recurring pattern in music.
 The two basic beat patterns or meters in music are duple and triple.
 An example of duple meter is a march, where the LEFT – right – LEFT – right, is best represented by STRONG – weak, STRONG – weak.
 An example of triple meter is a typical waltz, ONE – two – three, ONE – two – three or the tune to Clementine, OH my dar ling, OH my dar ling.

 Two additional meters found much less frequently in music, are compound meter and mixed meter.
 In compound meter you have more than one meter at the same time.
 For example a simultaneous occurrence of duple and triple.
 1 2 3 4 5 6.
-In mixed meter, two opposing meters happening one right
+In mixed meter, two opposing meters happening one right after another.
+For example Dave Brubeck’s “Take Five” 1 2 3 4 5.
+“Take Five” is an example of a triple meter followed by a duple.

 One way composers and musicians spice up the rhythm and give the music a sense of surprise and uplift is by adding what is called syncopation.
 Syncopation is when a normally weak beat produces an emphasis.
 Syncopation is putting the accents off the beat.
 A lot of jazz syncopation puts the accents on the "ands" in-between the beats rather than putting the accent on either the strong or the weak beats.
 One – two – AND – three – four – AND .

-Straight meter: ONE – two – THREE - four
+ONE – two – THREE – fourone – TWO – three – FOUR

 Another way to think of it is:

-Straight: NOTHing COULD be FINer THAN to BE in CAroLINa IN the MORning.
+NOTHing COULD be FINer THAN to BE in CAroLINa IN the MORning.

-Syncopated: noTHING could BE finER than TO be IN caROlinA in THE morning.
+noTHING could BE finER than TO be IN caROlinA in THE morning.

 The rate of speed at which a piece of music is to be played or sung is called tempo.
 Choosing the right tempo for a musical composition is one of the most important factors in making a work musical and meaningfully coherent.
 Traditional tempo marks are given in Italian and leave considerable freedom to the performer.
 They are as follows: